Great Steak Recipes and Filet Mignon with Peppercorn Sauce

-However, once you learn a few essential tips - you will be on your way to cooking the perfect steak for you and your loved ones.
+Once you learn a few essential techniques, you will be on your way to cooking the perfect steak for you and your loved ones.

 The different cuts of meat that make great steak recipes mainly come from three specific sections of a cow or animal.

-From these three sections you will find great cuts of meat such as Rib-eye steaks, New York steaks, T-bone steaks, Tenderloin steaks, Porterhouse steaks, Sirloin steaks, Top Sirloin steaks, and Strip steaks.
+From the three most important sections you will get great cuts of meat such as Rib-eye steaks, New York steaks, T-bone steaks, Tenderloin steaks, Porterhouse steaks, Sirloin steaks, Top Sirloin steaks, and Strip steaks.

-The tenderest cut of beef is the Tenderloin which is also known as Filet Mignon or Chateaubriand.
+The tenderest cut of meat is the Tenderloin which is also known as Filet Mignon or Chateaubriand.

 Cooking times will vary with the thickness of your steak and the amount of heat in your pan.